When should you choose Sequenzy?

 4. You Want Visual Email Design

 ConvertKit intentionally keeps emails text-focused—their philosophy is "strategy over style."
-If you want to create visually rich, branded emails with drag-and-drop editing, Sequenzy offers more design flexibility.
+If you want to create visually rich, branded emails with our drag-and-drop editor, Sequenzy offers more design flexibility.

 When should you stick with ConvertKit?